Crozzers/RestoreWindowPos/README.md

 ```
 choco upgrade restorewindowpos --params '"/StartAfterInstall"'
 ```
 This should handle exiting any currently running instances and installing the new version.
+If it doesn't work, or if the new files aren't properly copied across, try manually shutting down any running instances and upgrading after that.

 ### Manual